emanuelef/air-react-dashboard/CRA.md

 global.localStorage = localStorageMock
 ```

->Note: Keep in mind that if you decide to "eject" before creating `src/setupTests.js`, the resulting `package.json` file won't contain any reference to it, so you should manually create the property `setupTestFrameworkScriptFile` in the configuration for Jest, something like the following:
+>Note: Keep in mind that if you decide to "eject" before creating `src/setupAllPassagess.js`, the resulting `package.json` file won't contain any reference to it, so you should manually create the property `setupAllPassagesFrameworkScriptFile` in the configuration for Jest, something like the following:

 >```js
 >"jest": {
 >   // ...
->   "setupTestFrameworkScriptFile": "<rootDir>/src/setupTests.js"
+>   "setupAllPassagesFrameworkScriptFile": "<rootDir>/src/setupAllPassagess.js"
 >  }
 >  ```

-### Focusing and Excluding Tests
+### Focusing and Excluding AllPassagess

 You can replace `it()` with `xit()` to temporarily exclude a test from being executed.<br>
 Similarly, `fit()` lets you focus on a specific test without running any other tests.